edujbarrios/C-notebook-backend-engine/README.md

 Here's a "complex" example of a saved `.cnb` file after sequentially adding separate cells:

 > [!NOTE]
-> The *<<<* represents the outputs of the cells.
-If a cell returns a empty section, that cell doesn't have any output BUT the data has been stored.
+> The *<<<* represents the outputs of the cells in the self creted `.cnb` files.
+> More complex cells can be done and work as a real Jupyter Notebook for C, but to do that, it's needed to develop a custom frontend. **This mentioned part is done but remains private.**

 ````c
 CNOTEBOOK
 CELLS:4